Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 confusion and disorientation
 aggressive behavior
 refusal to sleep and eat
-Postpartum psychosis requires immediate medical attention.
-With timely treatment you can find ways to manage your symptoms.
+Postpartum psychosis requires immediate professional attention.
+With timely support you can find ways to manage your symptoms.

-Can postpartum depression be treated?
-Postpartum depression can be treated.
+Postpartum depression can be managed.
 The sooner you find support, the sooner you can work on relieving some of the symptoms you’re experiencing.

-If there’s an underlying condition that’s contributing to how you feel, your health team will want to address that first.
-For example, balancing your thyroid hormone levels.

-When that’s done, talking to a mental health professional can also help.
+Talking to a mental health professional can help in navigating these challenges.

 In general, postpartum depression is often treated with: